 Celebrating Samhain

-Samhain is probably the best known - and misunderstood - pagan holiday.
-Irish Gaelic for “Summer’s End” Samhain (pronounced Soo-Ween) is an ancient Pagan celebration marking the end of the harvest season and the start of the long, dark winter months.
+Samhain is probably the best known Wheel of the Year holiday.
+Irish Gaelic for βSummerβs Endβ Samhain (pronounced Soo-Ween) is an ancient Celtic celebration marking the end of the harvest season and the start of the long, dark winter months.
+It also marks the beginning of the Wheel of the Year and is sometimes referred to as the Witchβs New Year.

-For practicing witches, Samhain is the most holy of sabbats, marking the beginning of the Wheel of the Year.
 Long associated with death and ghosts, Samhain is thought to be a time when the veil between the seen and unseen world is the thinnest.
 The Latin American celebration of the Day of the Dead is borne out of this belief.

 Modern Samhain Celebrations are a great time to set new intentions and goals for yourself.
 It is also a time to celebrate loved ones who have passed on.
-The Mabon House Wheel of the Year Planner is a great tool for planning out your spiritual path for the year ahead.

-Samhain Symbols
+Popular Samhain Symbols

 Foods: Apples, pumpkins, roasted game birds, cider, dark wine, pears, root vegetables